 - Nonsecure data disposal practices

-Past data breaches of major companies have included those in the health care industry, banks and other financial organizations, government agencies, retailers, and educational institutions.
+Past data breaches of major companies, some which led to a data breach lawsuit, have included those in the health care industry, banks and other financial organizations, government agencies, retailers, and educational institutions.
 Cyberattacks should be taken seriously, and due to the frequency with which they happen, the legal system continues to evolve to address the risks of data exposure and to provide affected individuals with meaningful legal remedies.

 Types of recoverable damages in a data breach case can include: